Ali Hussain v. State (Maldives): Oral arguments

+Verdict

+On 29 April 2026, the court announced that the amendment was valid.
+Delivering the verdict, Chief Justice Abdul Ghanee Mohamed had said that the amendment doesn't violate constitutional supremacy.

 Reactions

 Government reaction

-In a report by Adhadhu, president Mohamed Muizzu called for an emergency cabinet meeting after the Supreme Court ruling that it can hear the case.
+In a report by Adhadhu, President Mohamed Muizzu called for an emergency cabinet meeting after the Supreme Court ruling that it can hear the case.
 The President's Office's Spokesperson Heena Waleed denied this in a post on Twitter.

 Government interference

 After the court ruled that it can hear the case, Holhudhoo MP Abdul Sattar Mohamed, on behalf of the government, proposed an amendment to the Judicature Act to change the Supreme Court bench back to five justices, providing no explanation as to why.
 The bill was later passed throughout the People's Majlis, and later on the Judicial Services Commission (JSC) suspended Husnu Al Suood, Azmiralda Zahir, and Mahaz Ali Zahir in connection an investigation by the Anti-Corruption Commission and disciplinary issues.
-Suood later resigned in protest, and the fifth amendment to the Judicature Act was sent back to parliament by president Muizzu.
+Suood later resigned in protest, and the fifth amendment to the Judicature Act was sent back to parliament by President Muizzu.
 After Suood resigned, Hussain Shaheedh was appointed as a judge to fill in the vacant spot.

 Ever since the judges were suspended, the court has been "paralyzed" and has been unable to hear the case due to constitutional cases only able to being heard by the SC's full bench.

 The JSC later submitted a report to the People's Majlis and a recommendation to remove Azmiralda and Mahaz as justices.
 Many international organizations such as LAWASIA, Commonwealth Lawyers Association, UN Expert Margaret Satterthwaite, Nepal Bar Association and more widely expressed concern over the judiciary and called for the government to reinstate all the judges.
 The People's Majlis later voted to remove Azmiralda and Mahaz in a 68–11 vote.